 In a world where the treasures of wildlife and wild places dwindle, Alaska remains a wilderness jewel.
 More than any place in North America, its wild character and ecological integrity make a visit here a must.
 We explore in June to take advantage of endless daylight, active birds, breeding wildlife, and very few biting insects.

-In Nome, Anchorage, Denali, and Seward we visit signature landscapes — from the coast to boreal forests.
+In Nome, Seward, Anchorage, and Denali, we visit signature landscapes — from the coast to boreal forests.
 We explore the Arctic tundra and search for nesting shorebirds, seek out moose and a variety of birds in thick spruce forests, circumnavigate seabird nesting islands amid the narrow fjords of Kenai, and hike in Denali.

 - Explore Nome’s wild tundra landscape while searching close to the Arctic Circle for Asian vagrants and nesting waterbirds